Online Divorce in Georgia

 filing uncontested divorce online

-Overall, uncontested divorces are more simple, cheap, and fast, which is why a lot of couples prefer reaching an agreement before they file.
-If you are having troubles resolving certain issues with your spouse, consider mediation to end your marriage amicably as well as save time and money.
+Overall, uncontested divorces are simpler, cheaper, and faster, which is why a lot of couples prefer reaching an agreement before they file.
+If you have troubles resolving certain issues with your spouse, consider mediation to end your marriage amicably, saving time and money.

 Fast

 It is the fastest way to get all your legal forms filled out.
-It will take you about 30 minutes to complete a questionnaire and only a few days to receive your paperwork!
+Take about 30 minutes to complete a questionnaire and choose how quickly you want to receive your paperwork.

 Easy to Use

-It is the most convenient way to get your legal documents.
-As everything is done online, you will not need to visit crowded offices, get stuck in the traffic, or ask your boss for an extra day off to meet your attorney.
-Fill out the questionnaire whenever and wherever it is convenient for you.
+You will not need to visit crowded offices, get stuck in traffic, or ask your boss for an extra day off to meet your attorney.
+With an online process, you can complete the questionnaire whenever and wherever it is convenient for you.

 Affordable

-It is one of the cheapest services for preparing divorce documents on the Internet.
-We want to make sure that help with legal paperwork is available to all the spouses, which is why we keep our prices reasonable.
+GAOnlineDivorce is one of the cheapest services for preparing divorce documents.
+We want to make sure that help with legal paperwork is available to all spouses, which is why we keep our prices reasonable.

 How to File for Divorce

-The Petitioner files the Complaint for Divorce and pays court filing fees at the court clerk’s office.
-After that, the copies of the paperwork that was filed has to be served to the other spouse.
-Once the Respondent signs and submits the Acknowledgement of Service, spouses can ask for a hearing date to be set, attend the hearing, and get their divorce finalized.
+The petitioner files the Complaint for Divorce and pays filing fees at the court clerk’s office.
+After that, the copies of the paperwork that was filed have to be served to the other spouse.
+Once the respondent signs and submits the Acknowledgement of Service, spouses can ask for a hearing date to be set, attend the hearing, and get their divorce finalized.

 Residency Requirements

-Either one or both spouses have to live in GA for at least 6 months before they are legally allowed to file with local courts.
-It is important to note that the filing process should be initiated in the county where the Respondent resides, unless they live out of state.
+Either one or both spouses have to live in GA for at least 6 months before they are legally allowed to file for divorce with local courts.
+It is important to note that if a non-resident wants to initiate the filing process, they should do it in the county where the Respondent resides for 6 months.

 Waiting Period

-Under state laws, the couple who is willing to get a divorce in Georgia should wait for it to be granted by court for at least 31 days after the Respondent files the Acknowledgement form.
+Under state laws, the couple who is planning to get a divorce in Georgia should wait for at least 31 days after the respondent files the Acknowledgement form before their divorce can be granted by a court.
 However, on average, it might take a few months to finalize the marriage dissolution.

 Georgia Divorce Forms

 Any marriage dissolution starts with finding and filling out divorce documents.
-Legal forms do not only vary from state to state, but also from county to county.
+Legal forms vary not only from state to state but also from county to county.
 Moreover, spouses who have minor children might need a slightly different set of divorce forms in Georgia than those who have no kids.
 Therefore, when choosing papers for your case, you need to consider your unique situation.
-Nevertheless, some forms are more commonly used then others.
+Nevertheless, some forms are more commonly used than others.
 These are:

-When filling out divorce forms in Georgia, our team carefully considers every detail of your marriage dissolution case to make sure you are provided with all the paperwork required for filing.
+When filling out divorce forms in Georgia, our service carefully considers every detail you entered into the questionnaire to make sure you are provided with the paperwork required for filing.
 Therefore, when ordering from us, you can be sure that you will be ready to proceed with the divorce process confidently.

 Signing Divorce Papers With a Lawyer